akiran703/agentic_SO-101/README.md

 pip install -r requirements.txt
 ```

-3.Update MOTOR_NORMALIZED_TO_DEGREE_MAPPING in config_robot.py to match your robot calibration.
+3. Update MOTOR_NORMALIZED_TO_DEGREE_MAPPING in config_robot.py to match your robot calibration.
 Run the const_check.py to make sure all motors are working by moving the arm freely.
 Follow the Hugging face doc page for calibration assitance: https://huggingface.co/docs/lerobot/so101 or https://huggingface.co/docs/lerobot/so100
 ```python
 python check_positions.py
 ```